wimalopaan/opentx/README.md

 * With USB connected - when USB is connected then settings are not stored with standard delay.
 * To save timers.

+## USB connection

+FlySky FS-i6X don't have a USB VBUS making it impossible to detect USB connection.
+This line can be [added manually](#optional-hardware-connections) to make it work.
+Without the modification you have to go to General settings and set USB Detect to "Once" everytime you're connecting USB.

 ## Mode 1 & Mode 3 radios

 With Mode 1 & Mode 3 radios you may experience inverted gimbal movement and swapped gimbals on main screen.
 To fix this swap gimbal connectors (red-white one with black-white one).